Kuldeep-Attri/docker/README.md

 Now, we will learn how to build our own Images

-Dockerfile allows to create our own Images and then run on Images to create containers
+Dockerfile allows to create our own Images and then run on Images to create Containers

 Dockerfile -->  Images --> Containers